PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

 Note - There is no direct support for "**modal windows**" in PySimpleGUI.
 All windows are accessable at all times unless you manually change the windows' settings.

-**IMPORTANT** - Many of the `Window` methods require you to either call `Window.Read` or `Window.Finalize` (or set `finalize=True` in your `Window` call) before you call the method.
+**IMPORTANT** - Many of the `Window` methods require you to either call `Window.read` or `Window.Finalize` (or set `finalize=True` in your `Window` call) before you call the method.
 This is because these 2 calls are what actually creates the window using the underlying GUI Framework.
 Prior to one of those calls, the methods are likely to crash as they will not yet have their underlying widgets created.

 ### Window Location